MohamedASAK/Digital-Input/README.md

-Embedded Systems C Programming - 90 Seconds Counter Project
+Embedded Systems C Programming - Digital Input
 =========================================================================
 In this project i use